forestgrape/coronavirus/5_epidemiological/virome.md

 # The Respiratory Tract Microbiota with a Focus on Coronaviruses

-> **Entire page is in early work** and needs to be checked
+> **Entire page is in early work**

-> The page is partly explorative mainly since not all parts are well cited and some content needs to be checked and confirmed.
+> The page is partly explorative.
+Not all parts are well cited and some content needs to be checked and confirmed.

 The prevalence of microbiota living in the respiratory tract.
 A special focus is on
 * which viruses are prevalent in health and which in disease.